Towards the end of the VIIIth century the power of the Byzantine Empire in

 In 826 the Arabs or, as they were more often called, the Saracens occupied Crete and in 827 started the conquest of Sicily.

 The coasts of Latium became vulnerable to attacks by the Saracens and for the first time the Pope had to defend Rome without asking for the intervention of the Emperor.
-Because of this threat between 842 and 843 Pope Gregory IV built a fortified village, pompously called Gregoriopolis, near the abandoned Roman harbour of ancient Ostia.
+Because of this threat between 842 and 843 Pope Gregory IV built a fortified village, pompously called Gregoriopolis, near ancient Ostia.
+You may wish to see Pratica, another small medieval fortified village south of Ostia which was built on the site of ancient Lavinium.

 Walls and gate of Gregoriopolis